Power properties of the two-sample test based on the nearest neighbors graph

-The test we consider falls under the larger family of graph-based two-sample tests.
-In this section, we will define a general graph-based test statistic, provide some examples and show how the statistic is used in testing the null.
+We now define a general graph-based test statistic, provide some examples and show how the statistic is used in testing the null.
 To this end, we define some terminology.

-A graph functional $\Gscr$ is a function that for any finite $S\subset \R^d$ defines a graph $\Gscr(S)$ with vertices $S.$ The edge set of the graph $\Gscr(S)$ is denoted by $E(\Gscr(S))$.
-For simplicity we will assume that $\Gscr(S)$ has no self loops or multi-edges.
+A graph functional $\Gscr$ is a function that for any finite $S\subset \R^d$ defines a graph $\Gscr(S)$ with vertex set $S.$ The edge set of the graph $\Gscr(S)$ is denoted by $E(\Gscr(S))$.
+For simplicity, we will assume that $\Gscr(S)$ has no self loops or multi-edges.
 The graph $\Gscr(S)$ can be directed or undirected.